joseeden/joeden/docs/017-Version-Control-and-CICD/001-Version-Control/000-Git-Notes.md

     rm -rf submodule-name
     ```

-2. Add it as a submodule using the command below.
+1. Add the directory a submodule using the command below.
 It will clone the remote repository to this directory.

     ```bash
     git submodule add git@github.com:username/submodule-name submodule-name